MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/query-and-write/findandmodify.md

 ---
-  title: findAndModify command usage in Azure Cosmos DB for MongoDB vCore
+  title: FindAndModify command usage in Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The findAndModify command is used to atomically modify and return a single document.
   author: avijitgupta